eob/eob.github.com/_posts/2007-04-30-waltham-ma.markdown

 the passing settlers by and the occasional agent computing conference?
 Apparently I-95 is the new Rt.
 66 and Waltham, MA is such a town.

-***2:00 PM***: I call the Westin from the bus to ask which stop to get off at.
+2:00 PM.
+I call the Westin from the bus to ask which stop to get off at.
 "Oh, we're not the Westin downtown.
 You'll have to hail a cab," they inform me.
 Whoops -- but not a problem.

 I hop off the bus at the next stop